N=2 Generalized Superconformal Quiver Gauge Theory: The gauge group and matter content

-One can also confirm our result by matching Higgs branch moduli using (\ref{higgs}).
+The result can also be confirmed by matching Higgs branch moduli using (\ref{higgs}).
 The matching condition is

 where $l$ is the contribution of the new puncture and $n$ is the dimension of the decoupled gauge group, which is $n=(N^2-1)$ in our case.
 The new puncture is a full puncture and have $l={1\over 2}(N^2-N)$.
-One can check the above equation is right.
-This calculation also shows that we do not have any fundamental fields on the $SU(N)$ gauge group.

 The degeneration limit with genus $g_1$ and $g_2$ parts can be analyzed similarly.
 The $g_1$ component has $n_1+1$ marked points and $g_2$ component has $n_2+1$ marked points, according to our previous analysis, these two theories are both irreducible.
 We have the following relation for the coulomb branch dimension